-Apples are one of my favorite Fall fruits to bake with.
-Whether you are making turnovers, cakes, or muffins, apples enhance the flavor and texture of MOST recipes.
+Apples are one of my favorite fruits to bake with.
+Whether you are making turnovers, cakes, or muffins, apples enhance the flavor of ALMOST any recipe.
 And there is nothing better than a warm, apple cinnamon muffin with brown sugar oat crumble on a cold Fall day.

 So, brew a hot pot of coffee and let’s get this recipe started.